shinobi5/skeletor/README.md

 + See [MDN](https://developer.mozilla.org/en-US/docs/Web/Web_Components) and [webcomponents.org](https://www.webcomponents.org/introduction) for more info on getting started with web components.

 ### Todo
-+ Update CSS command to conact CSS folders in correct order (without need for folder numbers)
++ Update `css:concat` to concat CSS folders in correct order (without need for folder numbers)
 + Remove text utilitites
 + Create script to add `component-registry.js` reference in `index.html` so the registry is not included by default (current state) when web components aren't used in the project
 + Improve `component` and `test` templates